Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Search setup

-For each \bbh event from GWTC-1, we search the entire observing run in which it was found, assuming the break between O1 and O2 (316 days) is too long for astrophysically likely lensing time delays.
-The total coincident time of publicly available data~\cite{Vallisneri:2014vxa,gwosc:O1,gwosc:O2} from the two LIGO detectors~\cite{TheLIGOScientific:2014jea} is 48 days for O1 and 117 days for O2.
+For each \bbh event from GWTC-1, we search the entire observing run in which it was found.
+Here we assume that the break between O1 and O2 (316 days) is longer than any time delays expected from typical astrophysical lenses -- typically less than $\sim$1 month~\cite{Li:2018prc}.
+The total two-detector coincident time of publicly available data~\cite{Abbott:2019ebz,gwosc:O1,gwosc:O2} from the two LIGO detectors~\cite{TheLIGOScientific:2014jea} is 48 days for O1 and 117 days for O2.
+These durations already exclude any stretches of problematic data quality using the data quality categories discussed in \cite{Abbott:2019ebz} along the same criteria as laid out in \cite{Usman:2015kfa} and used in the GWTC-1 \pycbc search.
+Similar to the standard \pycbc search used for GWTC-1~\cite{LIGOScientific:2018mvr,DalCanton:2017ala}, we do not use Virgo~\cite{TheVirgo:2014hva} data for the initial search stage, though we use it for the Bayesian inference step on some events in the last month of O2.

-Each search uses a single aligned-spin template waveform corresponding to the maximum of the event's posterior from~\cite{gwosc:GWTC-1} after removing the precession parameters, which we generate using the ``SEOBNRv4\_ROM'' model~\cite{Purrer:2014fza,Purrer:2015tud,Bohe:2016gbl}.
-Details on this procedure, and validation that these templates provide sufficient coverage of the posteriors, can be found in \supplement~\ref{sec:templates}--\ref{sec:validation}.

-We use the \pycbc search pipeline~\cite{Usman:2015kfa,pycbc1.11.14}, with minor modifications for use with a single template and long data stretches.~\footnoteorparenthesis{The original O2 search used $\sim 4\times10^5$ templates and analyzed the data in roughly week long chunks~\cite{LIGOScientific:2018mvr,DalCanton:2017ala}.} We record all single-detector triggers above a minimum \snr of $4$, a lower threshold than in the original GWTC-1 PyCBC O2 search.
-This is particularly important for identifying candidates in times when detector sensitivities differ.
-After finding coincident candidates between the two detectors, we compute their significance by comparing their detection statistic (from \cite{Nitz:2017lco}) against an empirically measured background as in~\cite{Usman:2015kfa}.
-Our single-template targeted searches have less freedom to match background noise than a full template bank, as shown in Fig.~\ref{fig:backgrounds}, increasing their sensitivity to weak signals.
-For a background rate of 1 per year the required detection statistic is decreased by $\approx$1, corresponding to $\sim$13\% smaller detectable amplitudes.
+We cannot include the short data stretch around GW170608 when the LIGO Hanford detector was nominally out of observing mode~\cite{Abbott:2017gyy}: For robust statements on any candidates from this stretch, we would have needed to include and characterize all data from other periods when one or both of the detectors were in similar states to produce a consistent background, and data from such periods is not public.
+Instead, we accept this short stretch as just another blind period, similar to any other when there was no data in nominal observing mode from both detectors at the same time.